Camp Livingston Operating Guide 2021: A Summer of Success

-- Touchless water bottle filling stations will be added throughout camp.
+- Touchless water bottle filling stations have been added throughout camp.

 - Bathhouses in all villages may only be used by campers living in that village and will be cleaned and sanitized with more frequency.
 Common bathrooms and all shared areas throughout camp will be cleaned and sanitized throughout the day.

 Camp Livingston uses a third-party vendor, Kandle Dining, to operate our food service.
 The company operated at other camps during summer 2020 and will use their knowledge to plan for safe meal service that still provides choice.
 Meals this summer will be family style (rather than previous buffet style) in order to limit traffic during mealtimes.
 While the variety of options we have had, such as the salad bar, may be limited, we will create choices and provide for special dietary needs as we have always done.
 We are committed to being inclusive of all dietary needs.
 The Chadar O’Chel (Dining Hall) will be expanded using tents designed for longer term temporary use and installed by a professional highly rated vendor, giving us the ability to dine together while social distancing.

 Camp has added a temporary secondary health center to separate daily medication and other daily health care needs with anyone who may show signs or symptoms of COVID-19.
 Our health care staff has established and will follow guidelines based on recommendations from the CDC, local authorities, and our COVID-19 medical committee.
 Systems and procedures are be set for all aspects of our health care practices.
 These details will be available prior to summer.
 Medicine taken at mealtimes will be delivered to each child by our health care staff.